godotengine/godot-docs/contributing/development/compiling/compiling_for_android.rst

 ..
 TODO: Move these paths to a common reference page

-However, if you are writing your custom modules or custom C++ code, you might instead want to configure your APKs as custom export templates
+However, if you are writing your custom modules or custom C++ code, you might instead want to configure your template binaries as custom export templates
 here:

 .. image:: img/andtemplates.png